tel: +48 22 499 98 98

 Shopping tips

-• Significant importance in the industry of new technologies – are used in hard drives, electric motors, medical apparatus or very modern machines.
+• Wide application in the industry of new technologies – are used in computer drives, electric motors, medical apparatus and very modern machines.

 Disadvantages of neodymium magnets: